About Symbolic Capital(ism)

-One defining trait of symbolic capitalists is our commitment to social justice.
-We are the Americans most likely to self-identify as feminists, antiracists or allies to LGBTQ people.
+In the contemporary context, symbolic capitalists are the Americans most likely to self-identify as feminists, antiracists or allies to LGBTQ people.
 Politically, we’re overwhelmingly aligned with America’s primary ‘left’ party.

-Nonetheless, inequalities in the U.S. have grown increasingly pronounced as symbolic capitalists have risen in affluence and influence.
-Symbolic capitalists are, themselves, among the primary beneficiaries of these inequalities and social justice discourse is increasingly mobilized to justify them.
-The ‘losers’ in the knowledge economy are portrayed as deserving their lot because they think, feel or say the ‘wrong’ things about race, gender and sexuality.
+Inequalities in the U.S. have grown increasingly pronounced even as symbolic capitalists have risen in prominence and power.
+Symbolic capitalists are, themselves, among the primary beneficiaries and perpetuators of these inequalities — and social justice discourse is increasingly mobilized to justify them.
+The ‘losers’ in the symbolic economy are portrayed as deserving their lot because they think, feel or say the ‘wrong’ things about race, gender and sexuality.
 Elites’ bids for more power and status, meanwhile, are increasingly bound up with their egalitarian bona fides.

 We Have Never Been Woke focuses on symbolic capitalists.
 The follow up book will turn the analytic lens away from the “winners” in the knowledge economy towards those who perceive themselves to be the “losers.”
 It’ll demonstrate that the “crisis of expertise,” the rise of Trump, contemporary tensions around “identity” issues — these are all fronts in the same basic struggle.
-The “diploma divide,” the “gender divide,” and the “urban / rural divide,” in politics are likewise proxies for the same core struggle, being waged between mainstream symbolic capitalists and people who feel sociologically distant from folks like “us.”
+The “diploma divide,” the “gender divide,” and the “urban / rural divide,” in politics are likewise proxies for the same core struggle, being waged between mainstream symbolic capitalists and people who feel increasingly alienated from “us” and our institutions.

-Bottom line: if you’re a fan of my public-facing essays exploring social justice, inequality or the symbolic economy, if you’re eager to get your hands on We Have Never Been Woke, or if you’re interested to see where things go next — you should definitely subscribe to Symbolic Capital(ism).
+Bottom line: if you’re a fan of my public-facing essays exploring social justice, inequality or the symbolic economy, if you enjoyed We Have Never Been Woke, or if you’re interested to see where things go next — you should definitely subscribe to Symbolic Capital(ism).

 Stay up-to-date